sourcefrog/conserve/doc/unimplemented/encryption.md

 An attacker should not be able to:

 - Silently corrupt, change, or remove data, other than reverting to a previous version of the archive, including:
   - Copying files to different names
   - Removing some files from the tree (other than by reverting to a moment when the backup was incomplete)
 - Prevent a machine making a new correct backup.
 In other words, after tampering, newly written files in a new backup will still be correct.
 - Execute downgrade attacks that manipulate the backup program into writing unencrypted content or using an attacker-influenced key.

-For performance reasons Conserve does not throughly validate all existing blocks when it writes a new archive, so corruption of existing blocks may go unnoticed for some time.
+For performance reasons Conserve does not thoroughly validate all existing blocks when it writes a new archive, so corruption of existing blocks may go unnoticed for some time.
 However `conserve validate` should detect this corruption.